Infant feeding: Promoting digestive health

 Breast milk is important for the infant's digestive system.
 It is the best substance to give, especially over cow's milk.
-Infants cannot properly digest fats, which cow's milk is full of.
-Breast milk contains a lot of fat, too, but it also contains lipase, a substance to help break down the fat to aid in digestion.
-This leads to infants passing softer stools, so constipation is rare in breastfed infants.
-Human milk also allows beneficial bacteria to grow in the infant's intestines, which protects the mucosal barrier of the infant's stomach.
-This prevents harmful pathogens from harming the infant's intestinal lining.
-The infant's digestive mucosa is unable to produce antibodies until they are about four to six months old, which makes the infant susceptible to many infections.
-However, breast milk provides the antibodies needed for the infant to stay protected until they are able to produce their own antibodies.
-Breast milk also stimulates a microbiota, which results in the production of IgA.
-IgA is an immunoglobulin that is a first line of defense to protect the digestive tract of the infant.
-This immunoglobulin is much higher in infants that are breastfed than in infants that were infant formula-fed.
+Infants cannot properly digest fats, which are plentifully present in cow's milk.
+Breast milk contains a lot of fat, too, but it also contains lipase, a substance to help break down the fat to aid in digestion; this leads to infants passing softer stools, so constipation is rare in breastfed infants.
+Human milk also allows beneficial bacteria to grow in the infant's intestines, which protects the mucosal barrier of its stomach, and prevents harmful pathogens from harming the infant's intestinal lining.
+The infantile digestive mucosa is unable to produce antibodies until about ages four through six months old, which makes the infant susceptible to many infections.
+However, breast milk provides the antibodies needed for the baby to stay protected until it is able to produce its own antibodies.
+Breast milk stimulates a microbiota, which results in the production of IgA.
+IgA is an immunoglobulin that is a first line of defense to protect the infantile digestive tract; this immunoglobulin is much higher in infants that are breastfed than in those that are formulafed.